-For some reason I pile my bras on the end of this dresser.
+For some reason I hang my bras on hooks.
 The only time they are not here is when I launder them.
-Keep in mind this is my husband’s dresser but all the stuff on top is mine.

 Again, this post will not include photos of the Hubs or his stuff, so this is the bathroom I share with my 6 year-old.

 Once per week I vacuum this room, similar to my living space.